 The Paul DeHart Hurd* Award is presented by the National Middle Level Science Teachers Association, a Division Affiliate of the National Science Teachers’ Association, and sponsored by FOSS/School Specialty Inc. This award will go to a member of the NMLSTA who has demonstrated both exemplary science teaching performance in a middle level classroom, and leadership in sharing these skills and ideas with others.

 The award consists of a $1000 prize from FOSS/School Specialty Inc., complimentary membership for one year in the NMLSTA, and an appropriate plaque.
-The presentation of the award will be made at the NSTA National Convention in Houston, TX (March 31 - April 3, 2022) during a NMLSTA event.
+The presentation of the award will be made at the NSTA National Convention in Atlanta, GA (March 22-25, 2023) during a NMLSTA event.

 Eligibility and Procedures